The Winged Tiger

-The Winged Tiger is a 1970 Hong Kong wuxia film produced by the Shaw Brothers Studio, starring actor Chan Hung-lit, who was well known for playing villain roles, in his first lead role as a protagonist.
-The film also co-stars Angela Yu Chien, Tien Feng and David Chiang.
-Lau Kar-leung served as action director for the film.
+The Winged Tiger is a 1970 Hong Kong wuxia film produced by the Shaw Brothers Studio and directed by San Kong, starring Chan Hung-lit, who is known for portraying villains, in his first lead role as a hero.
+The film also co-starred Angela Yu, Tien Feng and David Chiang.
+Lau Kar-leung served as the action director for the film.